Combodo/iTop/CONTRIBUTING.md

 > **create a fork from iTop main repository,
 > create a branch based on either release branch if present, or develop otherwise**

 We are using the [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/) branch model.
 That means we have in our repo those main branches:

 - develop: ongoing development version
-- release/*: if present, that means we are working on a beta version
+- release/\*: if present, that means we are working on a beta version
 - master: previous stable version

 For example, if no beta version is currently ongoing we could have:

-- develop containing 2.8 version
+- develop containing future 2.8.0 version
-- master containing 2.7 version
+- master containing 2.7.x maintenance version

-In this example, when 2.8 beta is shipped that will become:
+In this example, when 2.8.0-beta is shipped that will become:

-- develop: 2.9 version
+- develop: future 2.9.0 version
-- release/2.8: 2.8 beta
+- release/2.8: 2.8.0-beta
-- master: 2.7 version
+- master: 2.7.x maintenance version

-And when 2.8 final will be out:
+And when 2.8.0 final will be out:

-- develop: 2.9 version
+- develop: future 2.9.0 version
-- master: 2.8 version
+- master: 2.8.x maintenance version
+- support/2.7 : 2.7.x maintenance version

 ## Coding